 Most strategic alliances are not accustomed to the idea of sharing their lists and will therefore be happy with just a few bucks.
 But the added advantage is that, since you know from where these lists originate, you'll have a better handle on the quality (i.e., the psychographic element) of the recipients.

-Nevertheless, should you decide on using targeted mailing lists to market your free report offer, realize that it should yield a substantially greater result than ordinary, unsolicited, untargeted general public mailings.
+Nevertheless, should you decide on using targeted mailing lists to market your free report offer, realize that it should yield a substantially greater result than ordinary, unsolicited, untargeted general public mailing lists.

 For instance, mail directed to the public usually results with less than 5% in response, while direct mail to a predetermined demographic will likely produce more.
 But if your free report is used in your campaign, and if your goal is only to generate leads and not sales, your response rate will be a lot higher.

 Here's an example.
-A drycleaner discovered that the largest clientele of a nearby restaurant was mostly made up of company executives having “power lunches” (those business lunches the tax people love to hate).
-The drycleaner, knowing that her greatest clientele is also made up of executives who bring their shirts or dresses to have cleaned, saw an opportunity.
+A dry cleaner discovered that the largest clientele of a nearby restaurant was mostly made up of company executives having “power lunches” (those business lunches the tax people love to hate).
+The dry cleaner, knowing that her greatest clientele is also made up of executives who bring their shirts or dresses to have cleaned, saw it as an opportunity.

 But it didn't stop there.

-“Don't let the spot on you shirt from the juiciest roast beef in town at Carmicheal's Restaurant ruin that big deal!
-Bring it to Sparkling Cleaners, the first drycleaner for the busy executive, because ‘Power Lunches Deserve a Clean Image.'
+“Don't let the spot on your shirt from the juiciest roast beef in town at Carmicheal's Restaurant ruin that big deal!
+Bring it to Sparkling Cleaners, the first dry cleaner for the busy executive, because ‘Power Lunches Deserve a Clean Image.'
 With both Carmicheal's Restaurant and Sparkling Cleaners, you can take your clients to lunch… And take a bite out of dirt!”

-But the one that might have gone unnoticed is the category in which the drycleaner placed itself.
-Being the first drycleaner specializing in executive drycleaning is probably a little misleading and most likely untrue, but by calling itself the first drycleaner for the “busy” executive, it has created its own unique category.
+But the one that might have gone unnoticed is the category in which the dry cleaner placed itself.
+Being the first to offer an executive dry cleaning service is probably a little misleading, but by calling itself the first dry cleaner for the “busy” executive, it has created its own unique category.
 (All right, all right.
-I was just checking!)
+I was just checking.)

 Another form of auto-networking is, as the saying goes, “You can't teach an old dog a new trick, but you can surely teach a new dog an old trick!”